billthefarmer/currency/README.md

 ### Edit currency list
 Touch a currency entry in the list to make it current.
-The current currency will move to the top of the list.
+The current currency will move to the top of the display.
 Long touch a currency entry to select it.
 Once one currency is selected others may be added to the selection by touching them.
 Another long touch on another currency will clear the list and select the new currency.
 The icons in the toolbar will change to:

-* **Done** Clear the selection.
+* **Clear** Clear the selection.
 * **Remove** the selected currencies.

 ## Settings